-We have determined the 2022 annual total compensation of our median compensated employee, excluding Mr. Ciaffoni, to be \$162,407.
-The annual total compensation of our President and Chief Executive Officer as shown in the Summary Compensation Table above is \$6,917,530.
-The ratio of the annual total compensation of our President and Chief Executive Officer to that of our median compensated employee was 43 to 1.
+We determined the median of the annual total compensation of all employees, excluding Mr. Ciaffoni, for 2023 was \$215,476.
+The annual total compensation of Mr. Ciaffoni, as shown in the Summary Compensation Table above is \$9,142,924.
+The ratio of annual total compensation for Mr. Ciaffoni to that of our median employee's annual total compensation was approximately 42 to 1.